getify/foi-lang/formalization-work/Foi-Specification.md

 Both independent and dependent match expressions admit an optional trailing **else clause**:

 ```
-ElseStmt := (Qmark _)?
+ElseStmt := Qmark?
 MatchConsequentNoSemi (_ Semicolon)*
 ```

 The else clause consists of an optional leading `?` sigil followed by a match consequent.
-It appears as the final statement in the match's brace body.
 When no preceding pattern clause matches, the else clause's consequent is evaluated to produce the match expression's value.

+No trivia is admitted between the `?` and the `:`.
+The pair cuddles as `?:`, consistent with `?[` (§4.1), `?{` (§5.1), and `?(` (§5.2) -- every `?`-led form in the language binds its sigil to the delimiter that follows it.

+**Placement is structural.** A match body admits at most one else clause, and only in final position.
+Neither is a semantic check: `IndepMatchStmts` and `DepMatchStmts` (§5.1, §5.2) reach `ElseStmt` only through the single trailing `optional(...)` slot, so a second else, or an else followed by a pattern clause, fails to parse rather than being diagnosed later.
+An implementation gets both rules from the grammar and needs no separate pass to enforce them.

+The trailing slot is an exclusive choice between an else clause and a semicolon-less final pattern clause, so a body ending in an else must terminate its last pattern clause with a `;`.

 Two surface forms are semantically equivalent: